jon-jacky/Piety/scripts/README.md

 Piety scripts directory
 =======================

-SOME OF THESE SCRIPTS ARE NOT CONSISTENT WITH THE CURRENT PIETY MODULES.
-THEY MIGHT NOT WORK.
-FIXES COMING SOON.

-Most of these are *startup scripts* that define Piety tasks, then start the Piety scheduler.
+Startup scripts that define Piety tasks, then start the Piety scheduler.

 To conveniently use these scripts, this directory should be on your execution *PATH*.
 Or, its contents should be installed in some